-- Cain and Abel: Evolt and Killbas don't get along.
-Both want to wipe out everything in the universe but Evolt wants leave himself alive while Kilbas just wants to destroy everything including himself, which ironically makes Evolt the Abel to Killbas' Cain.
+- Cain and Abel: Evolto and Killbus don't get along.
+Both want to wipe out everything in the universe but Evolto wants leave himself alive while Kilbus just wants to destroy everything including himself, which ironically makes Evolt the Abel to Killbas' Cain.

 - The Chessmaster: He refers to himself as a game master in episode 4.
 Despite his apparent laziness, everything he does is part of a carefully laid strategy, so much so that almost everything that happens in the first quarter of the series is one gigantic scheme of Evolt's coming to fruition, and that scheme is just the first step of his far grander one.

 - Chronic Backstabbing Disorder: Nearly everyone Stalk works with is stabbed in the back somehow, a consequence of his playing every side and his plan being to eventually kill them all.
 Rogue is his favorite chew toy, who becomes aware enough of this status to thwart Stalk's backstabbing on occasion, but remains too blinded by his ambitions to avoid Stalk's continued manipulations.
 He ultimately intends to kill literally everyone, so loyalty is decidedly something he lacks.